Rogue River Lodge is a cozy and comfortable place with a lot of character. River views from the private decks, gardens and hot tubs are spectacular.

 The relatively mild weather is another plus.
 Gold Beach has more 'sun days' than any other town on the Oregon or Washington coasts.

-Start dreaming about your visit to Gold Beach and check out www.goldbeach.org.
+Start dreaming about your visit to a Gold Beach Oregon Hotel and check out www.goldbeach.org.

 Hmmm, should we stroll barefoot on the beach, hire a professional salmon fishing guide, hike some coastal trails, kayak, visit unique shops, bicycle, windsurf,